*This card is from the Fifth Agreement deck by Don Miguel Ruiz & Don Jose Ruiz.*

 The stories we tell ourselves can seem like the truth.
-The thoughts running through our head seem perfectly logical and rational until we bump up against someone who doesn’t think like we do, or we discover a situation that isn’t exactly as we think it should be.
+The thoughts running through our head seem perfectly logical and rational until we bump up against someone who doesn’t think like we do, or we discover a situation not exactly as we think it should be.

-Our beliefs will convince us that it’s the other person or the situation that’s wrong.
-We point out how deluded they are because their point of view is so completely different from our own.
+Our beliefs convince us the other person or the situation is wrong so we point out how deluded they must be because their point of view is so completely different from our own.
 They must be bad, ignorant, evil or just plain stupid to believe what they believe.

 It’s hard enough to change our own thoughts and beliefs.
 Trying to change someone else’s is darn near impossible.
-The best place to focus your attention is the reason behind your actions.
-That’s what self-mastery is all about.
+The best place to focus your attention is the reason behind your actions because that’s the key to self-mastery.

 Remember, your mind is not who you are.
 Like the operating system of a computer, it’s simply a tool you’re using to experience your life.
 Those thoughts going through your head are not necessarily the truth.
-They’re simply the product of your brain and your perspective.
+They’re simply the product of your perspective.
 Nothing more and nothing less.

-Keep focusing on doing your best.
-Practice staying open to the flow and pay attention to your attention.
+Do your best and practice staying open to the flow.
 Be gentle with yourself and try to be understanding when people and situations don’t meet your expectations.
 Most importantly, don’t take any of it personally.